QubitPi/jersey-webservice-template/docs/docs/elide.md

 title: Elide Middleware
 ---

-Template can delegate persistence operations, a common webservice feature, to [Elide].
+Template can delegate JPA persistence to [Elide].

 Configuring Elide requires 2 [bindings][what is binding]: